salaboy/platforms-on-k8s/chapter-8/argo-rollouts/README.md

 You also need to install the [Argo Rollouts `kubectl` plugin](https://argoproj.github.io/argo-rollouts/installation/#kubectl-plugin-installation)

-Once you have the plugin you can start a local version of the Argo Rollouts Dashboard, by running in a new terminal:
+Once you have the plugin, you can start a local version of the Argo Rollouts Dashboard by running in a new terminal the following command:

 ```shell
 kubectl argo rollouts dashboard